Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Empirical Evaluation

 For \textbf{GNN} (Figure~\ref{fig:corr_gnn_cora}), correlation is weaker but still clearly positive.
 This is expected: GNNs exhibit approximate locality, as nodes outside the $L$-hop receptive field may still affect learned parameters through shared gradients during training.
-Additionally, deep learning training introduces stochasticity through random initialization, mini-batch sampling, and non-convex optimization, which inflates variance in both the global reference and the local estimates.
+Additionally, deep learning training introduces stochasticity via random initialization, mini-batch sampling, and non-convex optimization, which inflates variance in both the global reference and the local estimates.
 This empirical trend is consistent with the approximation bound in Proposition~\ref{prop:approx-global}: when non-local interaction mass is small but nonzero, correlation degrades gradually rather than collapsing.

-This pattern confirms that model-induced support sets capture the dominant contribution structure, and that the fidelity of local valuation is governed by the concentration of structural influence, consistent with the locality principle in Section~\ref{sec:model}.
+We additionally compare against In-Run Data Shapley~\cite{wang2024data} on GNN, the only applicable setting due to its reliance on gradient-based training (Supplemental Material~\ref{app:in-run-comparison}).
+While~\cite{wang2024data} completes valuation in a single training run, it yields lower approximation fidelity and data-selection accuracy.
+Conversely, LSMR-A preserves exact Shapley semantics while maintaining bounded error.